Mandur/HackZurich2017/ABB/README.md

 For programming the real robot see the [detailed instructions](https://github.com/Mandur/HackZurich2017/tree/master/ABB/YuMi).

+## How does the REST API work?

+There are three set of global variable available on each arm of the robot.
+* `stName` string, define the name of the method to run
+* `bStart` boolean, define if the gesture should be started
+* `bRunning` boolean, define if a gesture is currently running

+To run a gesture you should set the movement to run, to do that, just hit the endpoint with a POST request http://[your IP Adress]/rw/rapid/symbol/data/RAPID/[THE ARM]/Remote/stName?action=set', with a form payload set to {"value":"[Gesture you want to run]"}

+Then you need to set the boolean variable to start in order to set the gesture, to do that just hit with a POST request http://[your IP Adress]/rw/rapid/symbol/data/RAPID/[THE ARM]/Remote/bStart?action=set', with a form payload set to {"value":"true"}

+To check if the gesture finished running you can hit the endpoint with a GET request : http://[your IP Adress]/rw/rapid/symbol/data/RAPID/[THE ARM]/Remote/bRunning?json=1',

 ## Preprogrammed gestures already available in the robot

 Gestures only available for the right arm: